-^{}Course not offered online MATP 1023 Quantitative Reasoning is a substitute course for MAT 1033 College Algebra for students taking online courses.
+\MATP1023 Quantitative Reasoning is a substitute course for MAT1033 College Algebra for student taking Online courses.

-MASTER'S DEGREE PROGRAMS
+MASTER'S DEGREE PROGRAM

-The admissions procedures, program regulations, transfer policies, graduation requirements, degree objectives, program requirements and course descriptions specific to the Master of Business Administration Degree program have been consolidated into a separate section of the catalog as described below.
-All policies and procedures applicable to all Everest University students, as stated in the catalog, are also applicable to students enrolled in graduate degree programs.
+The admissions procedures, program regulations, transfer policies, graduation requirements, degree objectives, program requirements and course descriptions specific to the Master's degree program are described in the following section.
+The policies and procedures applicable to all Everest University students, as stated in the catalog, are also applicable to students enrolled in graduate degree programs.